Teaching and Learning Summit

 Teaching & Learning Summit Pillars

-Pedagogical Innovation encompasses transformative practices and new approaches to teaching and learning in the classroom and beyond.
-Possible topics may include the use of AI for teaching and learning, educational technology integration, and active learning.
+Pedagogical innovation encompasses transformative practices and innovative approaches to teaching and learning in the classroom and beyond.
+Possible session topics include the use of AI for teaching and learning, demonstrations of educational technology tools, and simulations of active learning activities.

-Success & Belonging encompasses strategies for promoting the success and belonging of students, faculty, and all members of the BGSU teaching community.
-Possible topics may include student support, faculty development, promoting well-being, and community building.
+Success & Belonging promotes the success and belonging of students, faculty, and all members of the BGSU teaching community.
+Possible session topics include providing student support, promoting faculty, instructor and staff well-being, and community building.

 Teaching & Learning Summit Learning Outcomes